DevlessTeam/docs/rules.md

 There are a whole bunch of string methods which you may use.
 [String Methods](#strings-methods)

 #### Working with Numbers
-Rules also allow you to perform mathmatical operations.
+Rules also allow you to perform arithmetic operations.
 One use case for this is calculating the price against the quantity of a product, as you wouldn't want to entrust this to the client side Eg. ```->calculate(2+3/2)->storeAs(ans) //ans = 3.5```.
 Get the entire list of [Math Methods](#Math-Methods)